Apprenticeships

 Undertaking an Apprenticeship requires a long term (at least one year) commitment to your learning and development from both you and your manager.
 It is expected that, as an apprentice, you will spend 20 per cent of your time in learning activities: this time includes taught sessions from a training provider and other learning, for example, project work and independent study.
 When you’re ready to start a course, you and your manager will need to sign a three-way learning agreement from your (chosen) training provider.
 Apprentices are not eligible for study leave - the time allocated for your learning has already been granted as part of the apprenticeship.

-Funding for the course comes from the Apprenticeship Levy Fund and staff in Learning and Development, Organisational Effectiveness and Development, People Directorate and Finance will work with you from the point of registering your initial interest in an apprenticeship to accessing the Fund.
+Funding for the course comes from the Apprenticeship Levy Fund and staff in Organisational Effectiveness and Development, People Directorate and Finance will work with you from the point of registering your initial interest in an apprenticeship to accessing the Fund.
 Once you start, they will also keep in touch with you to find out how you are progressing.

 Ms Ami Holder from the Faculty of Health & Life Sciences is studying for the MBA Senior Leader Apprenticeship.
 She says: